BasioMeusPuga/Lector/README.md

 ## Support
 When reporting issues:
-* Make sure you're at the latest commit
+* Make sure you're at the latest commit.
 * Run with `$EXECUTABLEPATH debug`.
 * Include the log `~/.local/share/Lector/Lector.log` AND terminal output.
 * If you're having trouble with a book while the rest of the application / other books work, please link to a copy of the book itself.